jhudsl/tidyversecourse/docs/05-prediction.md

         bind_cols()
 ```

 There are also some useful visualization methods for evaluating missingness.
-You could manually do this with ggplot, but there are two packages called [naniar](https://github.com/njtierney/naniar) and visdat[https://github.com/ropensci/visdat](https://github.com/ropensci/visdat) written by [Nicholas Tierney](https://www.njtierney.com/about/) that are very helpful.
+You could manually do this with `ggplot2`, but there are two packages called [`naniar`](https://github.com/njtierney/naniar) and [`visdat`](https://github.com/ropensci/visdat) written by [Nicholas Tierney](https://www.njtierney.com/about/) that are very helpful.
 The `visdat` package was used previously in one of our case studies.

 ```r